 - MSN Nurse Practitioner: While a large number of Master of Science in Nursing degrees offer multiple concentrations, including that of an NP, a growing number of schools now offer a master’s degree specifically aimed at becoming a nurse practitioner.

-- Fort Hays State University Master of Science in Nursing - Family Nurse Practitioner
+- Fort Hays State University Master of Science in Nursing / Nurse Administration

 - Saint Joseph’s College Master of Science in Nursing / Nurse Practitioner

 - Doctor of Nursing Practice (DNP): This degree provides a clinical focus on nursing.
 It can help you stand out in an increasingly educated and qualified field.
 It requires an additional 2 – 3 years of study after you get your BSN or MSN.